JerYoMat/JerYoMat.github.io/_posts/2019-03-14-what_i_got_out_of_having_a_professional_review_my_code.markdown

 **Semicolons - Use them or lose them**

 If someone is reviewing your code, they are judging you whether you want them to or not.
 Being haphazard with semicolon insertion makes you look sloppy.
-Some people subscribe to not using them at all.
-If you're going to be one of those people, don't use them.

 **Extract strings as separate variables when possible**